sykesda/sykesda.github.io/HOWTOUPDATE.md

 3. Add a new filter in the file `projects.md`.

 Check the site by setting the working directory to `academic-kickstart-master/` and then executing the command `hugo server -D`.
 Look for errors.
 Test the links in a browser at http://localhost:1313.
 It's probably a good idea to make a backup copy before generating the site using the command `hugo -D`.
 The generated files are placed in the `public/` directory.
 Manually edit the &lt;h3&gt; element on the home page: `public/index.html`.
 Upload the generated site to GitHub in repository `sykesda/sykesda.github.io`.
 Using the GitHub app makes this easier.

-NOT SURE OF THE SIGNIFICANCE OF THE FOLLOWING:
 Make `public` the working directory and then `cp -R * /Users/sykesda/Documents/GitHub/sykesda.github.io`.
 Files that were changed should be pushed to GitHub.
 Check out the site at `https://sykesda.github.io`.